 Situated 10 minutes drive East of Buxton, just off the A6, Taddington is one of the highest villages in the country.
 Its close-knit community enjoys glorious Peakland scenery.

 The Bramwell Memorial Institute (Taddington Village Hall) acts as a hub for the community.
-There are three rooms for hire; the main hall with a stage, which holds about 120 people, two smaller rooms, one of which is carpeted and suitable for workshops, seminars, meetings and sit-down events, the other, a small meeting room with kitchen facilities.
+There are two rooms for hire; the main hall, which has a stage and holds about 90 people and a smaller room which is carpeted and suitable for workshops, seminars, meetings and sit-down events.
+It also serves as a spacious and private 'green room' for guest artists.
+A third small meeting room with kitchen facilities is available with any booking.

 Parking: Small car park to rear of the hall.